-Low histamine is generally not recognized as a problem within the medical community or even in the media, but histamine is emerging as a target in research for conditions like cancer, cardiac protection, and alzheimer’s so I think in the next decade or so, we will begin to see some talk about low histamine and not just high histamine.
-Histamine is there for a reason and present in different levels in different humans, so it is equally likely that there are problems from low levels just like there are from high levels.
+Low histamine is generally not recognized as a problem within the medical community or even in the media, but histamine is emerging as a research target for conditions like cancer, cardiac protection, and alzheimer’s so I think soon we will begin to see some talk about low histamine and not just high histamine.

 Histamine is involved in so many things beyond the allergies we usually attribute to it.